 Take the striving talent of competitiveness as an example.
 Some people have a four-lane highway for competition.
 Show them scores and they will instinctively try to use these scores to compare their performance with that of their peers.
 They love scores, because what you can measure you can compare; and if you can compare, you can compete.
+However, people with a wasteland for competition will see the same

 However, people with a wasteland for competition will see the same scores and not feel any jolt of energy at all.
-Putting themselves on a level playing field, pitting their best efforts against their peers, and winning . . . means nothing to them.
-They rationalize their behavior by opining, "I don't like competition; I prefer win-win scenarios," or the classic, "I prefer to compete with myself."
-But these comments are just signs that their filter is, understandably, trying to describe itself in the most positive light.
+Putting themselves on a level playing field, pitting their best efforts against their peers, and winning... means nothing to them.
+They rationalize their behavior by opining, "I don't like competition;" prefer vir win scenarios," or the classic, "I prefer to compete with myself."
+But these comments are just signs that their filter is understandably mying to describe itself in the most positive light